 Best Travel Sites For: Airfares | Vacation Packages | Rental Cars | Other Resources

-6) Hotels.com lets you search just one site for accommodations at more than 220,000 properties.
+5) Hotels.com lets you search just one site for accommodations at hundreds of thousands of properties.
 You can find particularly good last-minute deals, which are updated daily.
 But even advance-travel planners can score big bargains with the site's seasonal sales, destination-specific deals and other special offers.

 But here's the catch: Priceline doesn't tell you which hotel you're booking until after you pay, so you won't be sure exactly where you'll end up.
 Blind booking like this can be particularly risky when you're visiting an unfamiliar area, especially overseas.
 Note: The site also allows you to Name Your Own Price for flights and car rentals.